-FL’s recent accomplishments include:
+FL’s key accomplishments include:

 - Organizing 280 laid-off non-unionized workers, enabling them to recover unpaid wages.
 In late 2011, a litigation victory affirmed that the Colibri Jewelry factory had violated the Federal WARN Act in 2008 by closing down without notice.
 This constitutes a historic victory for non-unionized workers, who are typically not compensated in the case of plant closures.

 - Training over 300 workers yearly by holding popular education workshops focused on workers’ rights, community organizing, and direct action.
 The members trained since 2006 have collectively recovered over $250,000 in unpaid wages—a figure that does not include the $1 million FL has helped workers recover through legal action via the courts.

 - Engaging with lawmakers and advocating for state level legislation that will greatly increase penalties for wage theft and develop viable resources for enforcement.